 Annie is an inquisitive and eclectic designer, proficient in experiential and creative solutions.
 Her passions centre around the role of sociology, culture, and media within the built environment.
 Through her design approach, she seeks to curate emotive and engaging spatial experiences.

-Annie completed her undergraduate studies at the University of Queensland and went on to complete her Masters of Architecture at the University of Melbourne.
-With a background in multidisciplinary design, Annie has accrued a number of creative pursuits including product design and exhibition curation.
-With a keen interest in material, body, and form, Annie can often be found dedicating her spare time to various woven and handcrafted projects.
+Annie has a number of creative pursuits including product design and exhibition curation.
+With a keen interest in materials, body and form, she dedicates her spare time to various woven and handcrafted projects.